ArtifexSoftware/MuPDF.NET/docs/api/textwriter.rst

       :arg bool smallCaps: see :meth:`Append`.

-      :rtype: list
+      :rtype: list of Tuple(string, float)
       :returns: List of lines that did not fit in the rectangle.
 Each item is a tuple `(text, length)` containing a string and its length (on the page).

    .. note:: Use these methods as often as is required -- there is no technical limit (except memory constraints of your system).
 You can also mix :meth:`Append` and text boxes and have multiple of both.
 Text positioning is exclusively controlled by the insertion point.
 Therefore there is no need to adhere to any order.
 Raise an exception for an unsupported font -- checked via :attr:`Font.IsWritable`.

-   .. method:: WriteText(Page page, float opacity = -1, float[] color = null, Morph morph = null, int overlay = 1, int oc = 0, int renderMode = 0)
+   .. method:: WriteText(Page page, float opacity: -1, float[] color: null, Morph morph: null, int overlay: 1, int oc: 0, int renderMode: 0)

       Write the TextWriter text to a page, which is the only mandatory parameter.
 The other parameters can be used to temporarily override the values used when the TextWriter was created.

       :arg page: write to this :ref:`Page`.
       :arg float opacity: override the value of the TextWriter for this output.
       :arg float[] color: override the value of the TextWriter for this output.
       :arg Morph morph: modify the text appearance by applying a matrix to it.
-If provided, this must be a sequence *(fixpoint, matrix)* with a point-like *fixpoint* and a matrix-like *matrix*.
-A typical example is rotating the text around *fixpoint*.
+If provided, this must be a sequence *(P, M)* with a point-like *P* and a matrix-like *matrix*.
+A typical example is rotating the text around *P*.
       :arg int overlay: put in foreground (default) or background.
       :arg int oc: the :data:`Xref` of an :data:`OCG` or :data:`OCMD`.
       :arg int renderMode: The PDF `Tr` operator value.
 Values: 0 (default), 1, 2, 3 (invisible).